 Taxable income limit.
-The total cost you can deduct each year is further limited to the taxable income from the active conduct of any trade or business during the year.
+The total cost you can deduct each year after you apply the dollar limit is further limited to the taxable income from the active conduct of any trade or business during the year.

 Any cost not deductible in one year because of this limit can be carried to the next tax year.